 Listen to U.S. Geological Survey (USGS) Research Ecologist Dan Fagre explain climate change research underway in Glacier National Park.

 While Earth's climate is known to have changed in the past due to natural causes, the warming trend over the last few decades is primarily the result of human activities.
 Of major concern is the buildup of carbon dioxide and other "greenhouse gases" in the atmosphere.
 Greenhouse gases hold heat in the atmosphere that would otherwise radiate back out into space.
 While the greenhouse effect is what has made life on Earth possible, these gases are now increasing at an alarming rate.
 Since the beginning of the industrial revolution, the carbon dioxide concentration in the atmosphere has increased by 30%.
 Human activities that release carbon dioxide are burning of fossil fuels, harvesting and burning trees, and land conversion to cities and agriculture.

 The advance and retreat of glaciers is strongly tied to temperature and precipitation and is a simple, but effective, way to monitor climate change.
-U.S. Geological Survey (USGS) scientists are documenting glacial change through photography.
-The project involves finding historic photographs of Glacier Park's glaciers, taking copies of these photos into the field to determine the exact vantage point of the picture, then taking another photo of the glacier.
-A collection of these striking repeat photographs can be viewed and downloaded on the USGS Repeat Photography Website.
+USGS scientists are documenting glacial change through data collection and photography.
+The photography project involves finding historic photographs of Glacier National Park's glaciers, taking copies of these photos into the field to determine the exact vantage point of the picture, then taking another photo of the glacier.
+A collection of these striking repeat photographs can be viewed and downloaded on the USGS Repeat Photography Project site.

 Look!
-Read about climate change impacts on National Parks across the country and find out how YOU can make a difference at Climate Change In National Parks!
+Read about climate change impacts in national parks across the country and find out how YOU can make a difference at Climate Change In National Parks!

 Last updated: August 31, 2016